moj-analytical-services/splink_scalaudfs/README.md

 Current plan is to make this package available through the maven/ivy repositories (think PyPI in Python) as `uk.gov.moj.dash.linkage` so that it can be accessed more easily from AWS-Glue jobs

+## TLDR

+Latest jar can be found at:
+jars/scala-udf-similarity-0.1.1_spark3.x.jar

 ---